BIOL275-MSUM/eda-gt3637ut/README.md

     people and vegetation.
 We have to see if there are any patterns present between variables like trees, Merlins and people.

-  - Step 1 of the project is completed which was to get a map showing Merlin abundance.
+  - All of this work was just Step 1, which was to get a map showing Merlin abundance.
 The map serves as a tool to do more investigation on Merlins.